rrliu/elburrito.dev/content/posts/books-i-read-2020.md

 - Christopher Browning, `Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland`
 - Ronen Bergman, `Rise and Kill First: The Secret History of Israel's Targeted Assassinations`
 - Thomas Stanley and William Danko, `The Millionaire Next Door: The Surprising Secrets of America's Wealthy`
+- George Horace Lorimer, `Letters from a Self-Made Merchant to his Son`